electric-sql/electric/docs/api/cli.md

 The Electric client library comes with a CLI providing a couple of helpful commands for building Electric apps:

-- [`generate`](#generate) - The client library generator; this command builds the client library for your applications to use.
+- [`generate`](#generate) - The type-safe client generator; this command builds the client library for your applications to use.
-- [`proxy-tunnel`](#proxy-tunnel) - A tool to enable you to connect to the Electric Postgres Proxy when you can only open an http port for the sync later.
+- [`proxy-tunnel`](#proxy-tunnel) - A tool to enable you to connect to the Electric migrations proxy when it's deployed behind an restrictive firewall, or with a hosting provider, that only allows incoming HTTP connections.

 These commands are all executed in the form `npx electric-sql [command-name]` from within a project where you have installed the [client library](../usage/installation/client).